ourstudio-se/identity-server/docs/topics/federation_gateway.rst

 * forcing every authentication (internal or external) through one single place gives you tremendous flexibility with regards to identity mapping, providing a stable identity to all your applications and dealing with new requirements

 In other words - owning your federation gateway gives you a lot of control over your identity infrastructure.
 And since the identity of your users is one of your most important assets, we recommend taking control over the gateway.

-Implementation
-^^^^^^^^^^^^^^
-Our `quick start UI <https://github.com/IdentityServer/IdentityServer4.Quickstart.UI>`_ utilizes some of the below features.
-Also check out the :ref:`external authentication quickstart <refExternalAuthenticationQuickstart>` and the docs about :ref:`external providers <refExternalIdentityProviders>`.

-* You can add support for external identity providers by adding authentication handlers to your IdentityServer application.
-* You can programmatically query those external providers by calling ``IAuthenticationSchemeProvider``.
-This allows to dynamically render your login page based on the registered external providers.
-* Our client configuration model allows restricting the available providers on a per client basis (use the ``IdentityProviderRestrictions`` property).
-* You can also use the ``EnableLocalLogin`` property on the client to tell your UI whether the username/password input should be rendered.
-* Our quickstart UI funnels all external authentication calls through a single callback (see ``ExternalLoginCallback`` on the ``AccountController`` class).
-This allows for a single point for post-processing.